-Everyone on board a yacht and anyone being towed behind a vessel must wear a US Coast Guard-approved personal flotation device.
+Everyone onboard a yacht and anyone being towed behind a vessel must wear a US Coast Guard-approved personal flotation device.
 Violating this regulation and others pertaining to boating are punishable with a $50 - $80 fine, depending on the county.

-These boat accidents occur mainly because individuals underestimate the dangers of watercraft as compared to cars or maybe just do not understand the nautical rules and safety laws.
+These boat accidents occur mainly because individuals underestimate the dangers of watercraft compared to cars or maybe do not understand the nautical rules and safety laws.

-According to state law, children under six years of age must wear a US Coast Guard-approved Type I, II or III life jacket while on any vessel which is less than 26 feet in length that is underway.
+According to state law, children under six years of age must wear a US Coast Guard-approved Type I, II, or III life jacket while on any vessel which is less than 26 feet in length that is underway.

-Violating these regulations is considered as a non-criminal infraction and is punishable with a $50 - $80 fine.
+Violating these regulations is considered a non-criminal infraction and is punishable with a $50 - $80 fine.
 Also, according to state law, officers can issue citations for the negligent operation of a vessel.

 Other regulations referring to life jackets include the following:

 This specialization allows our lawyer to bring legal expertise to clients’ yacht accident personal injury claims, not possessed by many lawyers.

-If you or a loved one has been involved in a yachting, boating or personal watercraft accident, it is crucial that you contact an experienced and skilled yacht accident attorney.
+If you or a loved one has been involved in a yachting, boating, or personal watercraft accident, it is crucial that you contact an experienced and skilled yacht accident attorney.

 Maritime law is quite different from land-based law, complete with its particular filing deadlines and pleading requirements.